tdunn891/aeropress-hub/README.md

 - Confirm delete button: on click a confirmation 'Toast' message is displayed: 'Deleted'
 - Colours: all text is readable with good colour contrast
 - Background Image: sticks to bottom of body during scroll
+- Forward and Back browser buttons are never required, but if clicked, don't break the site.

 Add Brew page